 NOW, THEREFORE, BE IT RESOLVED by the Lake Point City Council as follows:

-The Lake Point City Council hereby adopts the model retention schedule(s) for government records promulgated by the Utah State Archivist.
+.
+The Lake Point City Council hereby adopts the General Retention Schedules for government records promulgated by the Utah State Archivist.
+Lake Point City shall manage, preserve, retain, reproduce, and dispose of government records in accordance with those schedules, the Government Records Access and Management Act, and the administrative provisions established by this Resolution

-All Lake Point government records shall be kept, retained, and destroyed pursuant to the schedules adopted herein, the Act, and the Ordinance.
+All Lake Point government records shall be kept, retained, and destroyed pursuant to the schedules adopted herein, the Act, and the Resolution..

 Electronic Records (This entire section 3 is new)